-(IPEDS) is a system of interrelated surveys conducted annually, which gathers information from every college, university, and technical and vocational institution in the United States and other jurisdictions (such as Puerto Rico) that participate in the federal student financial aid programs.
+(IPEDS) is a system of interrelated surveys conducted annually, which gathers information from every college, university, and technical and vocational institution in the United States and other jurisdictions (such as Puerto Rico) that participate in federal student financial aid programs.
 IPEDS requires institutions to report employees' NR alien visa status at the time of reporting (not at the time of hire).
 Since IPEDS will be used by the OFCCP, this year's annual report uses this standard.
-Hence, in the information presented below, "international faculty" covers only those Colgate faculty whose immigration status was NR at the time of AA reporting (9/1/2019).
+Hence, in the information presented below, "international faculty" covers only those Colgate faculty whose immigration status was NR at the time of AA reporting (9/1/2020).

 Each year we are required to compare our current workforce to the pools of in-principle-available workers-this is called 'underutilization analysis'.
-The availability statistics from SED are used to characterize the pool of in-principle-available workers.
+The availability statistics from SED are used to characterize the pool of in-principle-available workers with respect to race, ethnicity, and sex.
 We analyze our current workforce to learn our utilization of women, people of color, veterans, and individuals with disabilities.
 We then compare utilization to availability for various demographic categories, following formulas provided by the OFCCP.
 When considering women and people of color, when our utilization is less than availability by at least one whole person, this is counted as underutilization.
 (The 'whole person' test recognizes the difference between utilization and availability must be at least one whole person in order to warrant a finding of underutilization, because you cannot hire less than a whole person (even though you could hire one whole person to fill a part-time position, the whole person counts in our utilization numbers).)
-For veterans and individuals with disabilities, therefore, the availability percentages are prescribed by the OFCCP: veterans make up 5.9% of the available workforce and individuals with disabilities, make up 7%.
+For veterans and individuals with disabilities, however, we do not have access to field-specific data (because SED doesn't track those categories).
+We are therefore required to use, the availability percentages prescribed by the OFCCP: veterans make up 5.9% of the available workforce and individuals with disabilities make up 7%.
 When our utilization is less than 5.9% for veterans and 7% for individuals with disabilities, underutilization exists.
 In this report you will find underutilization findings for women, people of color, veterans, and individuals with disabilities.
 It is important to remember, a finding of underutilization in this technical sense does not mean we know why underutilization occurred.
 In particular, it doesn't mean that discrimination is the cause of the underutilization.
-(For example, it is possible that the availability of veterans with doctoral degrees is significantly less than 5.9%.)
+(For example, it is possible that the availability of veterans with doctoral degrees is significantly less than 5.9%).
 But it does mean we face some new obligations.